Strep Throat: Home TreatmentSkip to the navigation

 - Gargle at least once each hour with 1 tsp (5 g) salt in 8 fl oz (237 mL) of warm water.

-- If you have postnasal drip, gargle often to prevent throat irritation.
+- If you have postnasal drip, it's good to gargle even more often.
+It can help prevent throat irritation.

 - Use saline nasal sprays and nose drops to moisten the inside of your nose.